felipevb/ragc/README.md

 but is successful for RETREAD50.
  - Implement the IMU and inertial sensors in order to provide sensor data and emulate one of the programs within LUMINARY/COLOSSUS
- - Implement the various rebooting logic that goes with the AGC computer architecture
-   - Unprogrammed GOJAM implementation
-   - WATCHMEN implementation
-   - Too many TC instructions causes GOJAM
-   - Many others that I may or maynot know about
  - Reshape the codebase into a more library format. (i.e. - ragc-core, ragc-dsky, etc) to reduce the amount of std libraries needed for the ragc-core
  - Revisit the DOWNRUPT and implement the interface to allow for integration